 Watching my son’s face light up with pride as he reels in his first fish, in the presence of his grandfather, is a significant moment beyond the moment itself.
-It’s a healing and aligning of generations, as one passes on wisdom to the next — it’s an act of affirming a positive identity as those who will and must someday become men.
+It’s a healing alignment of generations, as one passes on wisdom to the next — an act of affirming positive identity of those who will and must someday become men.

 When I was growing up, there was a drainage ditch down the street from a friend’s house.
 We called this place Crawdad Creek because another friend once found a crawdad there.
 I never caught one, but I remember spending hours trying.
 Looking back, those were the moments it felt like childhood was magical.

 Exploring the natural world connects us to the awe and wonder of life itself.

 As a grown up living in the largest city in the state, I lament how much of our life together is spent surrounded by concrete.
 It’s difficult to find natural spaces like lakes, creeks, or wooded areas for outdoor play — except they do make spaces like that.

 They call them parks.

 Now there is a Crawdad Creek at Platte River State Park, one of the eight other Nebraska State Parks easily accessible.
 Thanks to some new friends we made at a local unschooling group, who invited us out and freely shared fishing nets and buckets of all sizes, the kids had the best day of the summer so far!